alzz0/alzz0/README.md

 ## Background and Expertise

 With a strong background in developing platforms for web, mobile, and CTV.
-Recently, my focus has shifted towards building cloud services using AWS and Azure.
-Currently, I'm working on an exciting project, developing a newsletter platform to deliver curated content and keep you informed.
-Stay tuned for updates!
+Recently, my focus has shifted towards building Next.Js applications.
+Currently, I'm working on an exciting project, https://www.bytecap.io  Stay tuned for updates!

 ## Interests Beyond Engineering